AdriSel25/AdriSel25/README.md

 Student of Systems and Computer Engineering
 -------------------------------------------

 I'm currently learning and delving deeper into the world of programming.
-I study at the Technological University of Panama and I'm also taking courses in the Oracle Next Education program by Alura. ‎‎‎ ‎ ‎╱|、 (˚ˎ 。7 |、˜〵 じしˍ,)ノ
+I study at the Technological University of Panama and I'm also taking courses in the Oracle Next Education program by Alura. ‎

 * 🌍  I'm based in Panama
 * 🧠  I'm learning JavaScript, HTML, CSS.